Danmoreng/llama.cpp/tools/server/webui/ai_documentation/ARCHITECTURE.md

 - Efficient state management with Svelte 5 runes
 - Auto-scrolling chat interface
 - Drag-and-drop file uploads

+## Tool Calling Implementation

+The tool calling feature allows the AI model to request execution of client-side functions during a conversation.
+This is implemented through several components:

+### 1. Tool Definitions
+- Tools are defined as `ApiFunctionTool` objects with name, description, and parameter schema
+- Tool definitions are passed to the model during chat completion requests

+### 2. Tool Execution
+- Client-side tool implementations are defined in `src/lib/tools/`
+- The `executeEditorTool` function handles execution of tool calls
+- Tool results are returned to the model as `tool` role messages

+### 3. Database Storage
+- Tool calls are stored in the database with the assistant message
+- Tool results are stored as separate `tool` role messages
+- Database schema has been updated to support tool call fields

+### 4. UI Visualization
+- Tool calls are displayed using the `ToolCallCard` component
+- Tool results are shown alongside their corresponding tool calls
+- Visual styling clearly distinguishes tool calls from regular messages

+### 5. Streaming Support
+- Streaming responses are parsed to extract tool call information
+- Tool calls are buffered and emitted when complete
+- The streaming parser handles both partial and complete tool call data

 ## Build and Deployment